 Since early Christianity, the issue whether sacred images should be worshipped in churches was highly debated.
-It surfaced again in the IVth century (Arians), in the VIIIth-IXth century (Iconoclasts) and in the XVIth century (Puritans).
+It surfaced again in the IVth century (Arians), in the VIIIth-IXth century (Iconoclasts) and in the XVIth century (Protestants).
 In all these crises the Popes maintained a position which considered the portrayal of saints a tool to promote religious feelings.
 To respond to the criticism of those who saw in these images a relic of Paganism, the Roman Church issued some rules which artists had to comply with when decorating a church with painting or sculptures.
-This page offers a few notes on the iconography of saints in Rome.
-The name of the saints are linked to the Catholic Encyclopaedia web site.
+This page offers a few notes on the iconography of saints in Rome, another page shows how these rules focussed on the depiction of tortures and deaths.

 The heavy cross of the crucifixion endured by St. Andrew attracted many artists who portrayed the saint as a very muscular mature man and who applied to this subject some classical models (e.g. the statue of Laocoon).
-St. Simon was cut to pieces using a saw and he is always portrayed carrying a saw: this attribute however did not lend aid to the creativity of artists and in general statues and paintings showing St. Simon are rather dull.
+St. Simon was cut to pieces using a saw and he is always portrayed carrying a saw: this attribute however did not lend aid to the creativity of artists and in general statues and paintings showing St. Simon are rather dull if not grotesque (see an example).
 The martyrdom of St. Sebastian offered Renaissance and Baroque artists the opportunity for portraying a fine young man, in the same way that Apollo provided this opportunity to ancient Greek and Roman artists.
-In the case of St. Peter the recommended iconography made an exception and he is always carrying two keys.
-Although this attribute made him immediately identifiable it did not help the artistic success of his statues and portraits.
-St. Paul was often represented while brandishing the sword used for his decollation: for many artists he was the prototype of a severe judge (see his statue in Ponte degli Angeli).
+In the case of St. Peter the recommended iconography made an exception and he is almost always carrying the two keys of Heaven.
+St. Paul holds the heavy sword of his decollation, but his attitude brings to mind a severe judge (see his statue in Ponte degli Angeli).

-In the late XVIth century Counter-Reformation theologians recommended a very realistic depiction of the sufferings endured by the first martyrs (click here to learn more on this topic).
-One of the most known examples of the effects of these recommendations is the cycle painted by il Pomarancio and Antonio Tempesta in S. Stefano Rotondo; Charles Dickens was horrified by the unpleasantness of some details.
+In the late XVIth century Counter-Reformation theologians recommended a very realistic depiction of the sufferings endured by the first martyrs.
+One of the best known examples of the effects of these recommendations is the cycle painted by il Pomarancio and Antonio Tempesta in S. Stefano Rotondo; Charles Dickens was horrified by the unpleasantness of some details.
 Even in the XVIIIth and XIXth century, as shown by the reliefs in the image above, artists did not spare gruesome details.

 However there are also examples where the reference to martyrdom are shown in a very gentle and indirect way.
 The large painting in the ceiling of S. Clemente shows an angel carrying the anchor which had been used for drowning the saint.
 Next to the angel the painter portrayed a cherub with the palm frond and the aureole (the light encircling the head of saints).
 A smaller lateral painting explains the link between the saint and the anchor.

 A second, but perhaps more important reason for linking a saint to a specific aspect of his martyrdom was to make him immediately identifiable.
 For this reason also saints who had not endured martyrdom were associated with a detail which helps in the comprehension of who they were.
 St. Joseph was usually portrayed with the Virgin and the Infant Jesus, but occasionally he appeared alone or with other saints: in these cases he was portrayed holding some lilies, a reference to his chastity.
-Following a Byzantine practice, in many pre-Renaissance Roman mosaics and paintings, saints had their names written next to them (see also the image of St. Lawrence shown above).
+Following a Byzantine practice, in many pre-Renaissance Roman mosaics and paintings (e.g. in S. Maria Antiqua), saints had their names written next to them.
 However only a small part of the population could read and therefore the majority relied on a self explaining iconography.
 St. Biagius was known for curing sore throats and thus he was portrayed laying his hand on a child's throat.

 The iconography of the four Evangelists was pretty uniform: they were portrayed in an inspired attitude in the act of writing and with a thick volume in their left hand.
 Since the first centuries of Christianity, each Evangelist was associated with a specific symbol (angel/Matthew, lion/Mark, eagle/John and bull/Luke).